According to Wikipedia, a “mantra” is a sacred sound or group of words believed to have spiritual powers when repeated over and over again.

 Living in a Box (Living in a Box)

-Fear is one of the most powerful emotions.
-So people who grow up with a fear of poverty are often strongly motivated to accumulate wealth.
+People who grow up with a fear of poverty are often strongly motivated to accumulate wealth.
 They dig a well before they are thirsty.
 I grew up with a fear of being homeless.
 This encouraged me to pay off my mortgage in 6 years.
 I’ve been mortgage free since I was 32.

 I did sleep rough a few times in the 1980s but, to be fair to Margaret Thatcher, I can’t really blame her economic policy…it was more the result of excess alcohol combined with a limited night bus service in provincial Britain.